 In the early 1970’s, the Strathcona Property Owners and Tenant Association – a major player in the fight against the City’s urban renewal scheme – created the Strathcona Area Housing Society to begin filling in the gaps created by the earlier demolition of housing.
 One of the team members who were pulled together to design and build affordable housing for the neighbourhood was Joe Wai, then a young architect working for Thompson Berwick, Pratt and Partners.
 Together the team built 51 units.
 Mr. Wai based the plans for some of the detached houses on the Vancouver Special, but had to adapt the stock plans to fit the narrow, 25 foot Strathcona lots and unique needs of the community.

 A significant challenge was building the homes on a budget that was in line with the average income of the working class community.
 According to Mr. Wai, the goal was to design houses that were simpler to put together than IKEA furniture.
 The ceilings were 8 foot high so off-the-shelf plasterboard (sold in 8 foot heights) could be used.
-All the home’s plumbing and electrical were on the same side, with the upstairs bathroom being immediately above the downstairs kitchen.
+All the home’s plumbing and electrical were on the same side, with the upstairs bathroom being immediately above the downstairs kitchen, lot’s of changes were made to the bathroom during renovation, as it had to be rehabilitated for mobility reasons, are great company was in charge of this changes, as the Leading mobility bathing provider, AHM, offer a range of mobility bathing solutions and the house required this improvements.
 This mades it quicker and easier for the various trades to install all the necessary parts of the houses.
 The lot placement for these houses was also flexible.
 They could be built side by side on individual lots, or arranged to fit 3 houses on two 25 ft lots, or even 4 houses on 3 lots.

 But despite these architectural considerations, Mr. Wai viewed himself more of a community builder than an architect.
 Unlike some of the Specials built in other parts of the city, his Specials took into account the vernacular of the Strathcona neighbourhood.
 At the time, this consisted mainly of arts and crafts inspired turn of the century houses, two- or three-stories tall with front porches and pitched roofs.
-The Joe Wai Special reflects these aspects.
+The Joe Wai Special reflects these aspects including the addition of Oak Vanity Units. .

 Mr. Wai also spent much of his time outside of his studio meeting with community members, financiers, politicians and various contractors, negotiating and building consensus or working out compromises to get homes built as quickly and efficiently as possible.
 In this regard, he received a practical education in community building to go alongside his architecture degree.